dbajollari1/DSATalk/README.md

 ## Running the application with Docker
  - First you must install docker, can be found here [https://docs.docker.com/desktop/install/mac-install/]
  - Also please note that the following has only been tested with a Macbook Pro using apple silicon
+ - Next since this application is using redis, we need to run a dockerized version of it locally
+ 1. `docker network create myapp`
 ### Server
 1. Go to server directory and run the following command in terminal.\
     `docker build -t [name of image] .`